camiicode/agent-kit-cement-design/docs/README_PROJECT.md

 13-11-2025: A fetch query was performed on the Odoo database using Python for a specific client.
 These tests will later be used to validate existing clients.
 The response was successful.

+13-11-2025: A test ticket creation process is performed in the Helpdesk module from the Python test environment using OpenAI's Agent Kit

+13-11-2025: A small local test is performed on a widget using Javascript and Python (FastAPI) to verify that the agent understands its functionality as a Chatbot